 Communication, the first step toward empathy, is at the heart of Julienne Johnson's work.
 The poetic and numinous qualities of her mixed media artworks are wedded to a uniquely humanistic concern.
 Her work is not simply an exercise in cleverly arranging shapes and colors into a perfunctory, graphic order.
 In its dedication to find a unified form of the senses, the works speak of a much more meaningful conversation that is taking place.

 Julienne Johnson is a multi-disciplinary artist whose practice includes drawing, painting, sculpture and assemblage.
-She has exhibited in the USA, Doha, Qatar and both Northern and Southern Thailand; her lectures include Art Schools and Universities in Florence, Italy and Thailand.
-Her mentor was the late Franklyn Liegel (1950-2012) and she has studied with Katherine Chang Liu.
-Johnson continues her studies in Chinese Calligraphy and Chinese Brush painting.
-Her artworks are in collections across Europe, the Middle East, Asia and the USA.
+She has exhibited in the USA, Doha, Qatar and both Northern and Southern Thailand; her lectures include art schools and universities in Florence, Italy and Thailand.
+Her mentor was the late Franklyn Liegel (1950-2012), and she has studied with Katherine Chang Liu.
+Johnson continues her studies in Chinese calligraphy and Chinese brush painting.
+Her artworks are in collections across Europe, Middle East, Asia and USA.

 Although I am working intuitively, somehow the paintings are deeply considered and elaborately realized.
-I am working with my hands - no brushes.
-The work consists of up to 30 layers of paint and glazes, including: oil, acrylic, graphite, charcoal, crayon, paper, silk, cotton and pigment transfers.
-Various ordinary objects that are a part of our lives in this space of time, are embedded in the paint: sometimes in part and sometimes as whole objects.
+I am working with my hands – no brushes.
+Regarding the paintings: The work consists of up to 30 layers of paint and glazes, including oil, acrylic, graphite, charcoal, crayon, paper, silk, cotton and pigment transfers.
+Various ordinary objects that are a part of our lives in this space of time are embedded in the paint, sometimes in part and sometimes as whole objects.
 Everything you see in the work is personal, meaningful and specific, including the various printed languages seen in the form of transfers.
 When closely viewed, the transfers can be seen through the various layers of paint and glazes.
-What may appear to be collage in photographs of the paintings - are actually transfers, excepting a few works done in 2009.
+What may appear to be collage in photographs of the paintings are actually transfers, excepting a few works done in 2009.

 > PETER FRANK essay on Johnson's current TOUCHED series